djeada/Linux-Notes/notes/ports.md

 ## Ports

-Ports are integral to the functioning of computer networks, acting as endpoints in the communication process between devices.
-They can be visualized as doors through which data enters or exits a computer.
+In computer networking, ports serve as crucial endpoints for communication between devices, similar to doors through which data flows in and out of a computer.

 ```
 +-----------------------------------+